 7. Messaging Apps

-By 2019, more than a quarter of the world will be using mobile messaging applications.
+In 2020, more than a quarter of the world will be using mobile messaging applications.
 That number alone should give you a clear indication that mobile messaging is a huge, largely untapped goldmine of marketing opportunities.

 More companies are making themselves available via messaging apps like Facebook Messenger, iMessage, and others.
 And consumers are loving it.